 Journal Mission

-Journal of Case Studies was established by the Society for Case Research to provide a continual flow of effective up-to-date cases to promote excellence in case teaching.
+Journal of Case Studies was established by the Society for Case Research to provide a regular flow of effective, up-to-date cases to promote excellence in case teaching.

 Publication Process

 The process for publishing begins with submitting a case and teaching note through the Ignited Peer Review Portal.
-We encourage, but do not require, authors to present their case and teaching note for review and discussion at the annual SCR Summer Case Writers Workshop held in June or July.
-After the workshop, authors are encouraged to revise and resubmit their cases and teaching notes based on feedback received at the Workshop.
-For either process, the work is then reviewed by the editors and either sent on for double-blind peer review or sent back to the authors for further work.
+We strongly encourage, but do not require, authors to present their cases and teaching notes for review and discussion at the annual SCR Summer Case Writers Workshop held in June or July.
+After the workshop, authors are encouraged to revise and submit their cases and teaching notes based on feedback received at the Workshop.
+After the September 30 deadline, the work is first reviewed by the editors and either sent out to reviewers for double-blind peer review or returned to the authors.
 If the work is not suitable for publication in the Journal of Case Studies, it may be rejected at the editorial review stage or anywhere along the review process.
-It is not required for case writers to attend the Summer Case Writers Workshop in order to submit their work for publication consideration.

 No part of an SCR published case or teaching note may be reproduced by any means or used in any form without written permission of the Society for Case Research.